Jujhar/PHP_Mods-N-Libs_Gallery_Vast/README.md

 In progress

 ## Installation
-(incomplete)
+- Make new MySQL database under the name mods-n-libs
+- In project directory run 'composer install' and enter database details and pleas skip mailing info (incomplete)

+## Running
+ 'php bin/console server:run' and browse to 'http://localhost:8000/'

 ### Opauth library setup
 If using Opauth for social login enter api and keys enter in a new file called: